 JLP CAREs (Junior League of Portland’s Community Action & Revitalization Event) is our premiere volunteer-a-thon fundraising event.
 The JLP CAREs volunteer-a-thon is a home grown event within our League where we activate League members to volunteer throughout the city, partnering with multiple nonprofit organizations in the Portland metro area to support tasks and special projects needed to advance their services to our community.

 After the volunteer-a-thon, we invite all to join us to celebrate the League’s successes at the Harvest Soiree.

 For more information on the Harvest Soiree – Visit the Harvest Soiree site here.

-We’re proud to be working with the following 15 Portland area organizations for our Volunteer-A-Thon this year:
+We were proud to work with the following 15 Portland area organizations for our Volunteer-A-Thon in 2017:

 Bradley Angle’s mission is to serve all people affected by domestic violence.
 We do this by placing people experiencing—or at risk of—domestic violence at the center of our services and providing them with safety, education, empowerment, healing, and hope.

 The Children’s Book Bank strives to improve the literacy skills of low-income children by giving them books of their own before they reach kindergarten.
 To do this, The Children’s Book Bank collects, repairs, and packages used books.
 The books are then made available to families in need – free of charge.